torvalds/linux/Documentation/driver-api/usb/writing_musb_glue_layer.rst

 Conclusion
 ==========

-Writing a Linux MUSB glue layer should be a more accessible task, as this documentation tries to show the ins and outs of this exercise.
+Writing a GNU/Linux MUSB glue layer should be a more accessible task, as this documentation tries to show the ins and outs of this exercise.

 The JZ4740 USB device controller being fairly simple, I hope its glue